- loop (v.)

 - loop (n.)

-- late 14c., "loop of cloth, rope, leather, cord, etc.," of uncertain origin.
+- late 14c., "a fold or doubling of cloth, rope, leather, cord, etc.," of uncertain origin.
 OED favors a Celtic origin (compare Gaelic lub "bend," Irish lubiam), which in English was perhaps influenced by or blended with Old Norse hlaup "a leap, run" (see leap (v.)).
 As a feature of a fingerprint, 1880.
 In reference to magnetic recording tape or film, first recorded 1931.
 Computer programming sense "sequence of instructions executed repeatedly" first attested 1947.